architecture/network

 NetworkSparsityBudgetProps

-Internal network properties accessed during sparsity-budget enforcement.
+Internal network properties accessed during sparsity-budget enforcement and last snapshot storage.

 NetworkSparsityBudgetSnapshot

-Read-only snapshot describing the latest growth-budget decision.
+Read-only snapshot describing the latest growth-budget decision and connection count metrics.

 NetworkStandaloneProps